buhduh/secureworks/readme.md

 Deploying against ubuntu:latest exposed an issue with glibc on Ubuntu 18.04, luckily Ubuntu 20.04 came with a compatible glibc binary.

 All other golang libraries are from "core" golang.

+Tested on Kubuntu 18.04 and macOS Sierra Version 10.12.6